 If the preamp doesn’t provide the right line level, you could end up with a distorted or weak recording.
 That’s definitely not what you want when you’re striving for audio perfection!

-Alright, so now that you know why line level is essential, let’s talk about how to identify different types of line-level signals.
-It’s like learning to speak the secret language of your audio gear fluently.
-Being able to recognize various line-level signals will help you set up your gear correctly and avoid those pesky audio issues we talked about earlier.
+Alright, so now that you know why line level is essential, let’s talk about how to identify different types of line level signals.
+Being able to recognize various line level signals will help you set up your gear correctly and avoid those pesky audio issues we talked about earlier.

 Here are some tips to help you identify different line-level signals: